Alisha-lal/doclens-document-intelligence/README.md

 ## React

-React provides a component-based architecture suitable for a stateful document-processing interface and dashboard.
+React provides a component-based architecture suitable for a stateful document-processing interface and analysis dashboard.

 ## Vite

-Vite provides a fast development server and efficient production build for the frontend.
+Vite provides a fast development server and efficient production builds for the frontend.

 ## FastAPI